May 09, 2023 / Educational

 Care and Usage

-You may choose to solder your lobster clasp to your footage chain of choice for added security.
+You may choose to solder your lobster claw clasp to your jewelry chain of choice for added security.
 This is possible, but you want to exercise extra caution while doing so.
 The addition of heat (about 250-500 degrees F) near or on the clasp can cause the spring to lose its springy-ness.
-Below we’ve got some tips for soldering your lobster clasp to a chain.
+Below we’ve got some tips for soldering your lobster claw clasp to a chain.

 torch and solder pick soldering a lobster clasp to a chain